55 Amazing Fall Facts That Will Make You So Excited for the Season

-And there are lots of shopping holidays.
+49. And there are lots of shopping holidays.

 There are lots of gift-giving holidays in winter, so it's extra good news that there are tons of shopping holidays in fall.
 In addition to those Black Friday and Cyber Monday sales, you can expect major sales on Columbus Day, too.
 The U.S. News and World Report recommends buying outdoor furniture and grills in September and TVs and electronics in November (watch out for pre-Black Friday sales).
 You'll have all your holiday gifts before you know it!

-It's the perfect time to learn to knit (which has major health benefits, too).
+50. It's the perfect time to learn to knit (which has major health benefits, too).

-Autumn is the perfect time to learn how to whip up some wooly pieces and help your mental wellbeing in the process.
+Autumn is the perfect time to learn how to whip up some wooly pieces and help your mental well-being in the process.
 According to a 2014 survey by the Craft Yarn Council, almost 90 percent of knitters and crocheters say that the craft improves their mood, and nine in 10 report that the hobby helps them relax.
-Eighty-one percent of respondents say knitting decreases stress and 57 percent say it decreases anxiety.
+Eighty-one percent of respondents say knitting decreases stress, and 57 percent say it decreases anxiety.

-You don't have to buy football tickets to join in on the NFL fun.
+51. You don't have to buy football tickets to join in on the NFL fun.

-Some U.S. ski resorts open as early as October.
+52. Some U.S. ski resorts open as early as October.

-Día de los Muertos is a Latinx holiday for celebrating late loved ones.
+53. Día de los Muertos is a Latinx holiday for celebrating late loved ones.

-Día de los Muertos—or the Day of the Dead—is celebrated on November 2nd by people in Mexico, parts of Central and South America, and other members of the American Latinx community.
+Día de los Muertos—or the Day of the Dead—is celebrated on Nov.
+2 by people in Mexico, parts of Central and South America, and other members of the American Latinx community.
 The holiday is an opportunity to honor and celebrate the lives of loved ones who have passed on and includes music and dancing.
-The calaveritas de azucar, or sugar skulls, that have become ubiquitous with the holiday are left on the altars of children who have passed.
+The calaveritas de azúcar, or sugar skulls, that have become ubiquitous with the holiday are left on the altars of children who have passed.
 According to the Smithsonian Institute, "the skull is used not as a morbid symbol but rather as a whimsical reminder of the cyclicality of life, which is why they are brightly decorated."

-And you can celebrate the autumnal equinox.
+54. And you can celebrate the autumnal equinox.

-You're lucky to live in a place on Earth that experiences fall.
+55. You're lucky to live in a place on Earth that experiences fall.